Americas: Ethnology

-The majority of the population live in Latin America, named for its predominant cultures, rooted in Latin Europe (including the two dominant languages, Spanish and Portuguese, both Romance languages), more specifically in the Iberian nations of Portugal and Spain (hence the use of the term Ibero-America as a synonym).
+The majority of the population lives in Latin America, named for its predominant cultures, rooted in Latin Europe (including the two dominant languages, Spanish and Portuguese, both Romance languages), more specifically in the Iberian nations of Portugal and Spain (hence the use of the term Ibero-America as a synonym).
 Latin America is typically contrasted with Anglo-America, where English, a Germanic language, is prevalent, and which comprises Canada (with the exception of Francophone Canada rooted in Latin Europe [France]—see Quebec and Acadia) and the United States.
-Both countries are located in North America, with cultures deriving predominantly from Anglo-Saxon and other Germanic roots.
+Both countries are located in North America, with cultures deriving predominantly from British and other Germanic roots.

+Black population

+The transatlantic slave trade brought millions of Africans to the territories of the Americas under the colonial rule of European powers, especially South America.
+In South America, Portugal played a significant role in the trafficking of enslaved Africans, with estimates suggesting that around 40% of all Africans forcibly brought to the Americas were taken to Brazil alone, to work primarily in sugar cane plantations, mining, and agricultural endeavors.
+In North America, the British Empire was heavily involved in the transatlantic slave trade, with the establishment of colonies such as Virginia, where enslaved Africans were primarily used as labor in tobacco plantations and later in other agricultural and domestic sectors.
+This system perpetuated for centuries, shaping the socio-economic landscape of all nations of the hemisphere.

+After the Haitian Revolution led by Jean-Jacques Dessalines, which started in 1791 and was the only successful slave revolt in history, the world's first black republic was established.
+It started with the massacre of the white population, between 3,000 and 5,000 white men and women of all ages were killed.
+Dessalines declared:

 Religion

 The most prevalent faiths in the Americas are as follows: